ItaloGustavoS/llama3-app/README.md

 Version 1.0 - All Working - 21/06/2024
 Version 1.1 - Changed the context PDF to a Psicology Dictionary, updated the embedding model, updated the avatar of the bot, and added Telemetry, but is probably not working yet.
 Psicology Assistant Persona - 27/06/2024
+Version 1.2 - Added new PDFs to context, Psicology Dictionary, ICD 10 and ICD 11, changed bot avatar, updated and improved the prompt instructions - 28/06/2024

 ## Getting Started